mvijaikumar/NeuCDCF/README.md

 python NeuCDCF_main.py --method neucdcf
 ### To know about more options
 python NeuCDCF_main.py --help
-Look at example configuration in Arguments.py
+Look at the Arguments.py file for an example configuration